 Accreditation.
 The Department of Chemistry also administers accreditation examinations for General Chemistry I, II, III and Organic Chemistry I, II, III to entering college students.
-Students may receive credit on the basis of their performance on these examinations.
-These examinations are offered only at the beginning of Autumn Quarter.
+Only incoming first-year and transfer students are eligible to take these examinations, which are offered at the beginning of Autumn Quarter.
+Students may receive credit on the basis of their performance on accreditation examinations.

 Grading.
-Students concentrating in chemistry must receive quality grades (not P/N or P/F grades) in all courses required in the degree program.
-In order to qualify for the B.A. or B.S. degree, a GPA of 2.0 or higher (with no grade lower than C-) is needed in required chemistry courses (i.e., 20000-level chemistry courses in the preceding list).
+In order to qualify for the B.A. or B.S. degree, a GPA of 2.0 or higher (with no grade lower than C-) is needed in required chemistry courses.
+Students majoring in chemistry must receive quality grades in all courses required in the degree program.
+Only grades of C- or higher constitute passing work.
+Nonmajors may take chemistry courses on a P/F basis.

 Undergraduate Research and Honors.
-By their third year, all chemistry concentrators are strongly encouraged to participate in research with a faculty member.
-More information on research opportunities is available online at chemistry.uchicago.edu/programs.shtml.
+By their third year, students majoring in chemistry are strongly encouraged to participate in research with a faculty member.
+For more information on research opportunities, visit chemistry.uchicago. edu/undergrad.shtml.

 Excellent students who pursue a substantive research project with a faculty member of the Department of Chemistry should plan to submit an honors thesis based on their work.
 Students usually begin this research program during their third year and continue through the following summer and their fourth year.
-Students in the honors program are expected to complete their arrangements with the departmental counselor before the end of their third year and to register for one quarter of CHEM 29900 (Advanced Research in Chemistry) during their third or fourth years.
+Students who wish to be considered for honors are expected to complete their arrangements with the departmental counselor before the end of their third year and to register for one quarter of CHEM 29900 (Advanced Research in Chemistry) during their third or fourth years.

 To be eligible to receive honors, students in the B.A. or B.S. degree program in chemistry must write a creditable honors paper describing their research.
 The paper must be submitted before the deadline established by the departmental counselor and must be approved by the Department of Chemistry.
 In addition, an oral presentation of the research is required.
+The research paper or project used to meet this requirement may not be used to meet the B.A. paper or project requirement in another major.